edward-swirldslabs/hedera-improvement-proposal/HIP/hip-0000-cross-ledger-protocol-clpr.md

 Each `CLPR Application Use Case` specifies the following abstract information:

-1. The definition of the CLPR Application Message Type for the use case.
+1. The CLPR Application Message Type identifier for the use case.
 2. The abstract structure of the initiating CLPR Application Messages
 3. The abstract structure of the reply message for each initiating message.
 4. The handler semantics for each of the above abstract messages.